mozilla/jira-bugzilla-integration/README.md

 ## Caveats
 - The system accepts webhook events from Bugzilla
 - Bugs' `whiteboard` tags are used to determine if they should be synchronized or ignored
-  - Only public bugs are eligible for sychronization.
+  - **Only public bugs** are eligible for synchronization.
 - The events are transformed into Jira issues
 - The system sets the `see_also` field of the Bugzilla bug with the URL to the Jira issue
-  - No other information is sychronized from Jira to Bugzilla.
+  - No other information is synchronized from Jira to Bugzilla.

 > **Note:** whiteboard tags are string between brackets, and can have prefixes/suffixes using
 > dashes (eg. ``[project]``, ``[project-fx-h2]``, ``[backlog-project]``).